British Motor Corporation: BMC Farina

 In 1958, BMC hired Battista Farina to redesign its entire car line.
 This resulted in the creation of three "Farina" saloons, each of which was badge-engineered to fit the various BMC car lines.

-The compact Farina model bowed in 1958 with the Austin A40 Farina.
+The compact Farina model debuted in 1958 with the Austin A40 Farina.
 This is considered by many to be the first mass-produced hatchback car: a small estate version was produced with a horizontally split tailgate, its size and configuration would today be considered that of a small hatchback.
 A Mark II A40 Farina appeared in 1961 and was produced through 1967.
 These small cars used the A-Series engine.

 The mid-sized Farinas were launched in 1958 with the Wolseley 15/60.
 Other members of the group included the Riley 4/68, Austin A55 Cambridge Mk.
 II, MG Magnette Mk.
 III, and Morris Oxford V. Later, the design was licensed in Argentina and produced as the Siam Di Tella 1500, Traveller station wagon and Argenta pick-up.
 The mid-size cars used the B-Series straight-4 engine.
 Most of these cars lasted until 1961, though the Di Tellas remained until 1966.
 They were replaced with a new Farina body style and most were renamed.
 These were the Austin A60 Cambridge, MG Magnette Mk.
-IV, Morris Oxford VI, Riley 4/72, and Wolseley 16/60 and in 1964 the Siam Magnette 1622 alongside the Siam Di Tella in Argentina.
-These mostly remained in production until 1968, with no rear-wheel drive replacement produced.
+IV, Morris Oxford VI, Riley 4/72, and Wolseley 16/60, and in 1964 the Siam Magnette 1622 alongside the Siam Di Tella in Argentina.
+Most remained in production until 1968, with no rear-wheel drive replacement produced.

-Farina also designed a large car.
-Launched in 1959 as the Austin A99 Westminster, Vanden Plas Princess 3-Litre, and Wolseley 6/99, it used the large C-Series straight-6 engine.
+The third and largest Farina car was the Austin A99 Westminster/Vanden Plas Princess 3-Litre/Wolseley 6/99, launched in 1959.
+They used the large C-Series straight-6 engine.
 The large Farinas were updated in 1961 as the Austin A110 Westminster, Vanden Plas Princess 3-Litre Mk.
 II, and Wolseley 6/110.
 These remained in production until 1968.